 Spending the evening with friends at a Karaoke bar is the next best thing after food. 🙂 You can hardly go wrong with this no matter how much you suck at singing.
 My top pick for karaoke in Lagos would be Shaunz Bar and Ntyce Lounge in V.I.

-Nightlife in Lagos is vibrant and explosive.
+Nightlife in the City of Lagos is vibrant and explosive.
 There are lots of bars and clubs with great music where you can ‘turn up’.
 They include Quilox , Sip Lounge and Rhapsody’s in Victoria Island, and Sailor’s Lounge in Lekki.

 Share your ‘Lagos Experience’ by sending your stories to email@example.com.